yldgio/win-bitbucket-runner-setup/README.md

 > ### NOTE
 >
-> Verify the versione of the runner, the download instructions are in the wizard
+> Verify the version of the runner, the download instructions are in the wizard
 >

-To run the runner, from the **/bin** directory, open an administrator powershell console and type the instruction copied from the wizard, ie:
+To run the runner, from the **/bin** directory, open an administrator PowerShell console and type the instruction copied from the wizard, i.e.:

 ```powershell
 .\start.ps1 -accountUuid '{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx}' -repositoryUuid '{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx}' -runnerUuid '{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx}' -OAuthClientId xxxxxxxxxxxxxxx -OAuthClientSecret xxxxxxxxxxxxxxxxxx -workingDirectory '..\temp'
 ```

-## Installing the runner as a service in windows
+## Installing the Runner as a Service in Windows

 > [set-up runner as a service in windows](https://confluence.atlassian.com/bbkb/bitbucket-cloud-pipelines-set-up-runners-for-windows-as-a-windows-service-1223821219.html)

-Microsoft provides an option called Windows service to enable background tasks and long-running applications to run continuously and independently of user interaction.
-They are designed to start automatically when the operating system boots up and runs in the background without any user interface.
+Microsoft provides an option called Windows Service to enable background tasks and long-running applications to run continuously and independently of user interaction.
+These services are designed to start automatically when the operating system boots up and run in the background without any user interface.

-The runners' script is not packaged to run as a Windows service, but there are third-party solutions available to run the runners launch script as a Windows OS service.
+The runner's script is not packaged to run as a Windows service, but there are third-party solutions available to run the runner's launch script as a Windows OS service.

 A third-party [WinSW](https://github.com/winsw/winsw) wrapper can be used to run the runner as a Windows service, which ensures that logging off will not have any impact on the runner's status.
 One can download the wrapper from the repository.